-A student may withdraw from the practicum for personal reasons such as illness, family emergency, relocation or other reasons as approved by the Field Education Director.
-Social work ethics require that the process of termination be conducted in a way that clients who need services are not abandoned.
-In accordance with these ethics, as much notice as possible should be given to the field instructor, clients and the Field Education Director.
-Students planning to voluntarily terminate the practicum must complete the Terminate Practicum form.
-The student is not officially released from the practicum site until this is done in writing by the practicum coordinator.
+- A student may voluntarily withdraw from their practicum for personal reasons such as illness, family emergency, relocation, or other reasons as approved by the Field Education Director. - Social work ethics require that termination be conducted in a way that does not abandon clients in need of services.
+Therefore, as much notice as possible should be given to the Field Instructor, clients, and the Field Education Director to ensure a smooth transition. - The student must complete the Terminate Practicum Form to initiate the voluntary withdrawal process.
+The student is not officially released from the practicum site until this is done in writing by the Field Education Director.